cwaldbieser/txcas/README.rst

 Configuration
 -------------
-The actual endpoint options for the service (port, HTTP or HTTPS, cert files) are configured in :file:`cas.tac`.
-For convenience, so other options can also be configured in this file and hold precedence over other config files.
+The endpoint for the service (port, HTTP or HTTPS, cert files, SSL options, etc.) are configured in :file:`cas.tac`.

-The main configuration file is called 'cas.cfg' or '.casrc' if located in your
+The main configuration file is called :file:`cas.cfg` (:file:`.casrc` if located in your
-$HOME on UNIX-like systems.
+$HOME on UNIX-like systems).
 The meanings of the sections are as follows:

 - CAS: General CAS options
     - validate_pgturl: 1 (verify peer during proxy callback as per CAS protocol) or